bchun9/bchun9.github.io/essays/javascript_reflection.md

 <img class="ui tiny right circular floated image" src="../images/binary_heart.jpg">
 Learning a new language is a "hit or miss".
 Most of the time, I either love the language or hate it.
-I find that programming in general has a lot of these binary cases where it is depicted by a yes or no answer
+One thing that I like about Javascript is the simplicity of it.
+I was able to do the basic Javascript exercises on freecodecamp.com with my little experience with programming.
+This shows that the basics of programming can be applied to any language.
+Although Javascript is a fairly easy language to pick up, I do have one pet peeve with it so far.
+I do not enjoy typing so many quotation marks when creating properties for objects.
+Other than that, I give Javascript a thumbs-up.

 <img class="ui tiny left circular floated image" src="../images/Question-Mark.jpg">
 If I were to critique the Javascript language from a software engineering perspective, it would be inaccurate.
+In order to properly asses a language, as Leonardo DiCaprio once said, "we need to go deeper".
+And that is what I plan to do in this class, I plan to go deeper.
+To find out how I can make something interesting and cool to share with the community.
+The hard part is getting there.